AntonioMarceddu/Facial_Expressions_Databases_Classifier/README.md

 * face detection to crop the images to face only;
 * scaling of horizontal and vertical resolutions;
 * subdivision in train, validation and test dataset;
-* transformation of rectangular images into squared ones (SFEW 2.0 only).
+* transformation of rectangular images into square ones (can only be activated if the "Face Detection and Crop" option is not selected).

 This allows, for the people who use these databases, to reduce to the minimum the time necessary for their classification and to minimize the code for activities such as, for example, the training of a neural network.

 ### The FEDC interface
-FEDC has a clean and essential user interface, consisting of four macroareas:
+FEDC has a clean and essential user interface, consisting of four macro-areas:
 * on the left column it is possible to choose the database to be classified;
-* in the other columns it is possible to select the operations to be performed on the photos: those available have already been mentioned previously;
+* on the other columns it is possible to select the operations to be performed on the photos: those available have already been mentioned previously;
 * on the lower part of the window there are buttons for selecting input file, output folder, and for starting and canceling the classification;
 * finally, above the buttons, there is the progress bar, that indicates the progression of the current operation.